With the season of Advent just around the corner, the question that keeps popping up for me is this: What am I expecting?

 In Ancient Rome it was customary for a young woman after marriage to wear a snug-fitting band of some rigid material – gold or brass – around her neck.
 Often nicely adorned, as jewelry, this necklace was both ornamental and diagnostic.
 Borne of an old wives’ tale, the understanding was that once pregnant, the necklace would become tight to the point of discomfort.
 Removing the necklace, then, was a tell-tale sign that she was expecting.
 It was her public birth announcement, you might say.
 A sign of her coming joy.
 An evidence of her new family’s ongoing journey of creation.
 An invitation for others to join her in anticipation of new life, which she expected to be here – soon.

 Yes, things are bleak in the dark world around us.
 Yes, people are missing the point once again.
-Yes, expectations are low as we enter into another Christmas season.
+Yes, expectations are low as we enter into this particular Christmas season.
+But…

 DON’T GIVE UP!